valtyr/prisma-kysely/README.md

 typesafety of the Prisma client is top notch, but there comes a time in every Prisma user's life where the client becomes just a bit too limiting.
 Sometimes we just need to write our own multi table joins and squeeze that extra drop of performance out of our apps.
-The Prisma client provides us with just two
-options: using their simplified query API, or sending raw strings of SQL forfeiting all hopes of typesafety in one go.
+The Prisma client offers two options: using their simplified query API or going all-in with raw SQL strings, sacrificing type safety.

-This is where the magic of Kysely comes into play.
-Kysely gives us the toolbox to write expressive SQL queries while retaining full typesafety and autocompletion.
+This is where Kysely shines.
+Kysely provides a toolbox to write expressive, type-safe SQL queries with full autocompletion.
 The problem with Kysely though is that it's not super opinionated when it comes to schema definition and migration.
 What many users resort to is using something like Prisma to define the structure of their databases, and `kysely-codegen` to introspect their databases post-migration.

 This package, `prisma-kysely`, is meant as a more integrated and convenient way to keep Kysely types in sync with Prisma schemas.
 After making the prerequisite